xieweiAlex/English_Learning/words-review.md

 ## poor-charlie.md ##
 book/poor-charlie.md
 Rather, each must be considered as part of the complex whole or **gestalt** of the investment analysis process, in much the same way that an individual tile is **integral to** the **larger mosaic** in which it appears. -
-Even if he didn’t recognize himself in it, I figured he would enjoy the book’s Midwestern **milieu**, the immigrant striving of the Trillin family, and the humor. -
 For those of you who want to remain unenlightened and **mirthless**, do not, under any circumstances, read this selection. -
 Now that Headmaster Berrisford has selected one of the oldest and longest-serving trustees to make a **commencement speech**, **it behooves** the speaker to address two questions in every mind. -
 How little **originality** there is in the common disasters of mankind: drunk driving deaths, reckless driving **maimings**, **incurable** **venereal** diseases. -
-The other aspect of avoiding **vicarious wisdom** is the rule of not learning from the best work done before yours. -
 > If you play games where other people have the **aptitudes** and you don’t, you’re going to lose. -
 If academia and business functioned with best practicable results, most **denizens** would be able to explain the success of the Coca-Cola Company through **parsimonious** use of basic concepts and problem-solving techniques. -
 But Shaw **plainly** understates the problem in implying that a conscious, **self-interested** **malevolence** is the main culprit. -